Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Introduction

-The remainder of this manuscript is organized as follows.
+The remainder of this article is organized as follows.
 Section~\ref{sec_theory} introduces the model Hamiltonian, numerical methods, and key observables.
-Section~\ref{Eql_phaes} presents the equilibrium phase diagrams and correlation signatures for both strictly 1D lattices (Sec.~\ref{only_1D}) and coupled arrays of 1D lattices.
+Section~\ref{Eql_phaes} presents the equilibrium phase diagrams and correlation signatures of $N_A = N_B= 2$ system for both strictly 1D lattices (Sec.~\ref{only_1D}) and coupled arrays of 1D lattices.
 The latter explores two geometric controls: varying the number of chains (Sec.~\ref{tune_ly}) and tuning the interchain hopping $J_y$ (Sec.~\ref{tune_jy}).
+In Sec.~\ref{diff_particles}, we investigate the stability of higher-order complexes by extending our analysis to larger particle numbers ($N=6$ and $N=8$).
 In Sec.~\ref{Dynamics}, we investigate the nonequilibrium formation of few-body bound states, focusing on interaction quenches (Sec.~\ref{sec_dyn_intquench}) and on dimensional crossovers induced by quenching the interchain hopping strength (Sec.~\ref{dimen_cross}).
 Finally, in Sec.~\ref{sec_conclusions}, we summarize our main findings and outline possible future directions.
-Additional insights into the formation of two-particle $A$--$B$ bound states are provided in Appendix~\ref{appendA}.
+Additional insights into the formation of two-particle bound state ($AB$ pair) are provided in Appendix~\ref{appendA}.
+In Appendix~\ref{appendB}, we provide further discussion on the effects of open and periodic boundary conditions.